Lawal-create/ContactFormResponseApi/README.md

         limit: it defines the number of results per page.
 If not specified it defaults to 10.
     </li> -->
     <li>
-        firstName: Used to filter the users based on firstName.
+        Firstname: Used to filter the users based on firstName.
 IT IS CASE SENSITIVE
     </li>
      <li>
-        lastName: Used to filter the users based on lastName.
+        Lastname: Used to filter the users based on lastName.
 IT IS CASE SENSITIVE
     </li>
      <li>
-        email: Used to filter the users based on email.
+        EmailAddress: Used to filter the users based on email.
 IT IS CASE SENSITIVE
     </li>
     <li>
-        phoneNUmber: Used to filter the users based on phoneNumber.
+        PhoneNumber: Used to filter the users based on phoneNumber.
 IT IS CASE SENSITIVE
     </li>
 </ul>